-Technical Evidence Required Evidence Location (include page number, section, appendix or attached file name) Demonstrate the RPA will be operated within 80% of the specified OEM range and determine the RF spectrum usage and environmental conditions for C3 links are adequate to safely conduct the intended operation, including: detailed procedures in Operations Manual RPA range is listed in Schedule 1 of Operations Manual.
+Technical Evidence Required Evidence Location (include page number, section, appendix or attached file name) Demonstrate the RPA will be operated within 80% of the specified OEM range, and determine the RF spectrum usage and environmental conditions for C3 links are adequate to safely conduct the intended operation including: detailed procedures in Operations Manual RPA range is listed in Schedule 1 of Operations Manual.
 The applicant may also illustrate expected RPA operating range in the geographic data file (readable in Google Earth).
 Show that all RPAs used for BVLOS operations will be maintained in accordance with the OEM documentation.
-Maintenance records and technical logs for all RPAs to be used for BVLOS operations must be kept in accordance with MOS Part 101 regardless of size or weight.
+Maintenance records and technical logs for all RPAs to be used for BVLOS operations must be kept in accordance with the Part 101 MOS regardless of size or weight.
 If the RPA is to be operated in the vicinity of high intensity radio transmissions or similar, the applicant must detail how RPA operations will be safely conducted within this environment.
 A self-declared HMI assessment is attached as part of this submission.
 It includes equipment that has been reviewed and considered fit for purpose.
 HMI assessment completed in accordance with Appendix D Standard Scenario Application and Procedures - Guidance Material.

-If required, how external services are used and assured is documented in the Operations Manual.
+Technical Evidence Required Evidence Location (include page number, section, appendix or attached file name) If required, how external services are used and assured must be documented in the Operations Manual.
 Provide maintenance procedures for any flight critical support equipment.
 In the Operations Manual, document how weather limits are defined and how these are monitored.